-The Illinois "Open Space Lands Acquisition and Development" (OSLAD) program provides up to 50% (90% for distressed communities) funding assistance to eligible units of local government for approved land acquisition and/or development projects for public outdoor recreation purposes.
+The Illinois "Open Space Lands Acquisition and Development" (OSLAD) program provides up to 50% (100% in FY'23 for distressed communities) funding assistance to eligible units of local government for approved land acquisition and/or development projects for public outdoor recreation purposes.
 Actual grant payment for development projects is provided through one advance payment and subsequent reimbursements.
 Acquisitions only receive payment through a final reimbursement.